mongodb/docs/source/reference/configuration-options.rst

    between 2 and 300 milliseconds.

-   Set this value to specify the maximum amount of time for :option:`mongod` to allow between journal operations.
+   Set this value to specify the maximum amount of time for :program:`mongod` to allow between journal operations.
 The default value is 100 milliseconds.
 Lower values increase the durability of the journal, at the possible expense of disk performance.